The Faculty of Science Centennial Centre for Interdisciplinary Science (CCIS)—a vibrant environment for learning and discovery.

 Check out some of the University of Alberta’s exciting news stories about women and diversity in science including stories from Contours, the Faculty of Science’s semi-annual magazine.

-A new alumna takes her passion for science and the environment to the next level.
+New alumna takes her passion for science and the environment to the next level

 Women in computing science advocate for progress more than 150 years in the making.

-Margaret-Ann Armour discusses the state of women in science.
+Margaret-Ann Armour on the state of women in science.

 Intersectionality is a concept and framework used to examine how different forms of discrimination often overlap or intersect with one another, creating unique, compounded forms of oppression that affect different individuals to varying degrees.